-In January 2020, the Centers for Medicare & Medicaid Services (CMS) Center for Medicare and Medicaid Innovation (Innovation Center) began the Part D Payment Modernization Model to test the impact of a revised Part D program design and incentive alignment on overall Part D prescription drug spending and beneficiary out-of-pocket costs.
-The Model aims to reduce Medicare expenditures while preserving or enhancing quality of care for beneficiaries.
-The Model is open to eligible standalone Prescription Drug Plans (PDPs) and Medicare Advantage-Prescription Drug Plans (MA-PDs) that are approved to participate.
+The Centers for Medicare & Medicaid Services (CMS) Center for Medicare and Medicaid Innovation (Innovation Center) began the Part D Payment Modernization Model in January 2020 to test how changes in Part D benefit design and incentives would affect overall Part D prescription drug spending and beneficiary out-of-pocket costs.
+The Model aims to reduce Medicare expenditures while preserving or enhancing beneficiary quality of care.
+The Model is open to eligible standalone Prescription Drug Plans (PDPs) and Medicare Advantage-Prescription Drug Plans (MA-PDs) approved to participate.

-As part of the Model, and starting in CY 2022, CMS will make available to Part D sponsors that applied to the Model, the following optional programmatic tools, to enable plans to better manage drug spending, increase engagement between plans and their enrollees and to promote better enrollee understanding of their Part D benefit, out-of-pocket costs, and clinically equivalent therapeutic options:
+As part of the Model, in CY 2021, CMS made available optional programmatic flexibilities to participating Part D sponsors, to help them better manage drug spending, increase engagement with their enrollees, and to promote better enrollee understanding of their Part D benefit, out-of-pocket costs, and clinically equivalent therapeutic options.
+They included:

-The Medicare Part D program began providing prescription drug coverage to Medicare beneficiaries in 2006.
-A number of risk-abating mechanisms were included in the original benefit design included to ensure Medicare beneficiaries had access to a robust choice of Part D plans.
-These mechanisms include the direct subsidy risk corridors, risk adjustment, and federal reinsurance in the catastrophic phase of the benefit.
-This structure has allowed CMS to successfully implement and administer a market-based Part D program, providing critical access to prescription drugs, decreasing premiums over time, and promoting high enrollee satisfaction with their Part D benefit.
+The Medicare Part D program began providing prescription drug coverage in 2006 to people with Medicare.
+To make sure people with Medicare had access to a robust choice of Part D plans, the original benefit design included risk-abating mechanisms, including direct subsidy risk corridors, risk adjustment, and federal reinsurance in the catastrophic phase of the benefit.
+This structure let CMS successfully implement and administer a market-based Medicare Part D program, giving critical access to prescription drugs, keeping premiums low over time, and promoting high enrollee satisfaction with their Part D benefit.

 Over time, however, pharmaceutical innovation and patent expirations have led to a bifurcation in Part D prescription drug utilization and spending.
-While the percentage of Part D prescriptions filled with safe and effective generic medications is higher than ever, overall Part D spending almost doubled between 2010 to 2018, increasing from $77.5 billion in total spending to $168.1 billion, with costs projected to increase further.
-In evaluating the reasons for this trend, the high list price of new specialty and branded medications for cancer, Hepatitis C, rheumatoid arthritis, and other conditions has led to a roughly seven-fold increase in Part D catastrophic phase spending relative to 2006.
-This is due, in part, to the fact that the list price determines both beneficiary out-of-pocket costs and where an enrollees are in their Part D benefit.
+While the percentage of Part D prescriptions filled with safe and effective generic medications is higher than ever, overall Part D spending almost doubled between 2010 and 2018, increasing from $77.5 billion in total spending to $168.1 billion, with costs projected to increase further.
+The trend toward a high list price for new specialty and branded medications for cancer, Hepatitis C, rheumatoid arthritis, and other conditions, led to a roughly seven-fold increase in Part D catastrophic phase spending by 2018 compared to 2006.
+This increase is caused, in part, by the fact that, in general, the list price determines both beneficiary out-of-pocket costs and where an enrollee is in their Part D benefit.

-Given the potential difference between the list and net price of specialty and branded medications, the amount that both beneficiaries, through premiums and out-of-pocket costs, and CMS, through the federal reinsurance subsidy and low-income subsidies, pay has continued to increase.
-However, while payments to Part D plan sponsors to administer the benefit have more than doubled from 2006 to 2017, the portion of the Part D benefit that plan sponsors are liable for managing, termed the direct subsidy, has decreased.
-In 2017, the direct subsidy was 14 percent lower than it was in the first year of the Part D program.
-This has prompted recommendations from the Medicare Payment Advisory Commission (MedPAC), the U.S. Health and Human Services Office of the Inspector General, and other stakeholders that the original Part D risk-sharing mechanisms be updated to better reflect the current and future prescription drug landscape.
+Because there’s a potential difference between the list and net price of specialty and branded medications, beneficiaries keep paying more through premiums and out-of-pocket costs, and CMS keeps paying more through the federal reinsurance subsidy and low-income subsidies.
+However, while payments to Part D plan sponsors to administer the benefit have more than doubled from 2006 to 2017, the portion of the Part D benefit they are liable for managing, termed the direct subsidy, has decreased.
+In 2017, the direct subsidy was 14 percent lower than it was in 2006, the first year of the Part D program.
+This has prompted recommendations from the Medicare Payment Advisory Commission (MedPAC), the U.S. Department of Health and Human Services Office of the Inspector General, and other stakeholders, that the original Part D risk-sharing mechanisms be updated to better reflect the current and future prescription drug landscape.

-Through this model, CMS is testing the impact of a modernized Part D payment structure that increases and better aligns Part D plan sponsor liability with the costs paid for by CMS and Medicare beneficiaries.
-Ultimately, this model will allow CMS to address the high list price of drugs covered by Medicare Part D and evaluate the impact on cost and quality for Medicare beneficiaries.
-The voluntary, five-year (CY 2020-2024) Part D Payment Modernization Model aims to promote a decrease in total Part D program spending in the following two ways:
+Through this Model, CMS is testing how a modernized Part D payment structure increases and better aligns Part D plan sponsor liability with the costs that CMS and people with Medicare pay.
+Ultimately, this Model allows CMS to address the high list price of drugs covered by Medicare Part D and evaluate the impact on cost and quality for Medicare beneficiaries.
+The voluntary Part D Payment Modernization Model aims to promote a decrease in total Part D program spending in these 2 ways:

-- Creating new incentives for plans, patients, and providers to choose drugs with lower list prices to better manage catastrophic phase federal reinsurance subsidy spending by introducing two-sided risk to align payment incentives for plan sponsors with their enrollees and CMS; and
+- Creating new incentives for plans, patients, and providers to choose drugs with lower list prices.
+Better managing catastrophic phase federal reinsurance subsidy spending through two-sided risk will align incentives for plan sponsors with their enrollees and CMS.

-- Providing several programmatic flexibilities to ensure Medicare beneficiaries are able to maintain affordable access to the prescription drugs that they need.
+- Providing several programmatic flexibilities to make sure people with Medicare keep affordable access to the prescription drugs that they need.

 For questions regarding the Part D Payment Modernization Model, please contact PartDPaymentModel@cms.hhs.gov.